Why All Your Teeth Cannot be Properly Replaced with Implants in One Day

 Notice how the gum levels healed below the level the crowns were made.
 The best way to do implant crown and bridgework is wear a nice temporary bridge for 2-3 months and take impressions when the gum levels can be established.

-What is the Best way to do All on 4 Implants?
+What is the Best way to do Permanent Implants?

 - Remove all remaining teeth very carefully